weixiaonan1/BorderEscape/Report.md

 4. **Lack of Multi-person Interaction:**

-   At current stage, this game support single player only.
+   At current stage, this game supports single player only.
 If there are some friends playing together, there should be many PCs and Kinects, and this is an awful situation.

 5. **Monotonous Game Scene:**

-   The game currently supports only two game props: gold coins and treasure chests.
+   The game currently supports only two game props: cartridge clip and medical box.

 ## Further Refinement

-Since the program is developed in a short time and is not very mature and perfect enough, some further refinement and improvements are supposed to be taken into consideration, which are listed as follows.
+Since the program is developed in a short time and is not well established and perfect enough, some further refinement and improvements are supposed to be taken into consideration, which are listed as follows.

 1. **Design New Game Modes**